Russian Tricolor VFD Indicator Clock

 The Grids (5 rows, 5 Grids) will be directly driven from the Teensy 3.6, using the NPN / PNP graphic above.

-I could have coupled the Grids to be driven to the green segment 6921 IC, but for a myriad of reasons (mostly testing), I have chosen to keep the grids independent of the segments.
+I could have coupled the Grids to be driven to the green segment 6921 IC, but for a myriad of reasons, I have chosen to keep the grids independent of the segments.

 Here is a link to the pinout of the Teensy 3.6.

-I made the below graphic to help navigate the myriad of pins and arrays of components.
+I made the below graphic to help navigate the mess of pins and arrays of components.

 I have most of the circuit configured.
 The only thing remaining is the Filament.
 With a circuit like this, breadboarding is a nightmare and can be prone (at least for me) to wires loosening and errors in hooking up components, so I went ahead and made a board with pins in and out for breadboarding the filament driver.
 Below is the schematic of the board at this stage.